icub-tech-iit/documentation/docs/sw_installation/windows_binaries.md

 # Install iCub software from pre-compiled binaries on Windows

 We support installation on Windows using the pre-compiled Windows installer available for the robotology-superbuild.
-For more info, check [the `robotology-superbuild` documentation](https://github.com/robotology/robotology-superbuild#windows-from-binaries).
+For more info, check the [`robotology-superbuild` documentation](https://github.com/robotology/robotology-superbuild#windows-from-binaries).
 This page contains a recap of the instructions necessary to use this installer.

 ## Instructions

-Download and execute the Robotology installer available from [[Downloads]].
+Download and execute the Robotology installer available from [`robotology-superbuild` releases](https://github.com/robotology/robotology-superbuild/releases).
 Pick up the binaries containing the `full-installer` file.
 When prompted with the dialog below, **do not change the destination directory** as the archive still contains a few packages that are not fully relocatable.

 ![robotology-installer-1.png](img/robotology-installer-1.png "robotology-installer-1.png")